B. A. Paris

-B.A.
-Paris (pen name) is a Franco-British writer of fiction, mainly in the psychological thriller subgenre.
+Bernadette Anne MacDougall (born 1958), better known by her pen name B. A. Paris, is a British writer of fiction, mainly in the psychological thriller subgenre.
 Her debut novel, Behind Closed Doors (2016), was a New York Times and Sunday Times bestseller.
-It has been translated into 40 languages and has sold more than 3.5 million copies worldwide.
+It has been translated into 40 languages and sold over 3.5 million copies worldwide.

 Her other books include The Breakdown (2017), Bring Me Back (2018), The Dilemma (2019) and The Therapist (2021).

-She is published by HarperCollins Publishers in the UK and St Martin's Press in the US.

-Background
+Biography

-B.A.
-Paris was born in Surrey, England, in 1958 to a French mother and Irish father.
+Paris was born in Surrey in 1958 to a French mother and Irish father.
 She is the third of 6 children, including 4 brothers and a sister.
 After completing her education, she moved to France, where she worked as a trader in an international bank in Paris for several years.
-During this time, she met her husband, with whom she now has 5 daughters.
+During this time, she met her husband Calum, with whom she now has 5 daughters.
 They eventually left the world of finance to set up a language school together.

-It was only after turning 50 that B.A.
-Paris began writing, when one of her daughters suggested she enter a writing competition advertised in a magazine.
-While she didn't win, this led her to write her first novels, including her internationally bestselling debut Behind Closed Doors.
+Only after turning 50 did Paris begin writing, when one of her daughters suggested she enter a writing competition advertised in a magazine.
+While she did not win, this led her to write her first novels, including her internationally bestselling debut Behind Closed Doors.
+She is published by HarperCollins Publishers in the UK and St Martin's Press in the US.

-Today, B.A.
-Paris lives in Hampshire with her husband and continues to write psychological thrillers.
+Paris now lives in Hampshire with her family.

 Novels

-Success of Behind Closed Doors
+Behind Closed Doors

-B.A.
-Paris's debut novel Behind Closed Doors was picked up in 2014 by her agent, Camilla Bolton, at the Darley Anderson Literary Agency in London.
-Upon being published the following year by HarperCollins Publishers, the book quickly became a #1 New York Times and Sunday Times bestseller.
+Paris's debut novel, Behind Closed Doors, was picked up in 2014 by her agent, Camilla Bolton, at the Darley Anderson Literary Agency in London.
+The book quickly became a #1 New York Times and Sunday Times bestseller after being published the following year by HarperCollins Publishers.
 She was nominated in the Best Debut Author and Best Mystery & Thriller categories of the Goodreads Choice Awards of 2016.

-In 2017, Behind Closed Doors won the Gold Nielsen Bestseller Award for UK sales of 500,000 copies, making B.A.
-Paris the only debut fiction author to win a gold award that year.
+In 2017, Behind Closed Doors won the Gold Nielsen Bestseller Award for UK sales of 500,000 copies, making Paris the only debut fiction author to win a gold award that year.
 The book went on to win the Platinum Nielsen Bestseller Award in 2019 for sales of 1,000,000 copies in the UK alone.
-To date, more than 3.5 million copies of Behind Closed Doors have sold globally since its release.
+More than 3.5 million copies of Behind Closed Doors have been sold globally since its release.

-The film and TV rights for the story were acquired by Stone Village Productions in 2016.
-As of 2022, the film adaptation of Behind Closed Doors is in post-production.
-The film is titled Blackwater Lane and is directed by Jeff Celentano.
+The film and TV rights for The Breakdown were acquired by Stone Village Productions in 2016.
+The film adaptation of The Breakdown, titled Blackwater Lane, directed by Jeff Celentano, was released in June 2024.